zulip/zulip/docs/development/setup-recommended.md

 1. [Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/setup/environment).

 1. It is required to enable `systemd` for WSL 2 to manage the database, cache and other services.
-   To configure it, please follow [this instruction](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#systemd-support).
+   To configure it, please follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#systemd-support).
    Then, you will need to restart WSL 2 before continuing.

 1. Launch the Ubuntu shell as an administrator and run the following command: